splunk-soar-connectors/threatcrowd/release_notes/unreleased.md

 **Unreleased**
-* changed base url for threatcrowd app.
+* Changed the base url of the Threatcrowd API.